 When you move money from one bank account to another, you need to record this as a transfer.
 This ensures your account balances are correct, and that you won't mistake a single movement of funds between your accounts as income (or an expense).

-When funds move from one account to another, this would be a Transfer of money.
 For a transfer to take place in Wave, you will need two transactions.
-One transaction which shows which account the funds originated, and one showing which account the funds landed in.
+One transaction to show from which account the funds originated, and one to show which account the funds landed in.
 Examples of a transfer include:

 - Making a credit card payment